wadelau/wadelau.github.io/hanjst/hanjst-cache.md

 In the example above, the `enablecache` tells GWA2 core components to try its cache service firstly for the targeted object.
 This kind of services are also available for database service, session service, etc.

+However, since templates are dynamic, it is important to be careful what we are caching and for how long.
+For instance, if we are displaying the front page of a website that does not change its content very frequently, it might work well to cache this page for a few hours.
+On the other hand, if you are displaying a page with a timetable containing new information by the minute, it would not make sense to cache this page.

 ### Client-side Caching
 ---